etherzero-org/MSM-ios/README.md

 ### Completely decentralized

-Unlike other iOS bitcoin wallets, **Bread** is a standalone bitcoin client.
+Unlike other iOS bitcoin wallets, **ETZ** is a standalone bitcoin client.
 It connects directly to the bitcoin network using [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode, and doesn't rely on servers that can be hacked or disabled.
 Even if Bread the company disappears, the app will continue to function, allowing users to access their money at any time.

 ### Cutting-edge security